48 Hours in Barcelona Itinerary: The Best Bits and More

 Spain is known for its wine production and what could be better than ending your 48 hours in one of the best wine bars in Barcelona.
 Try Els Sortidors del Parlament, which specializes in Catalonian wine and one of the top wine bars in Barcelona for tapas.
 And if you travel with a beer lover, they offer six different servezas on tap.

 Barcelona is such a cool city and 48 hours is not enough to experience it at its fullest.
 There are so many more things to see and do.
-For other tips on Barcelona visit Barcelona Tourism official site.
+For other tips on Barcelona visit Barcelona Tourism official site or book a local private guide in Barcelona when you arrive.

 Other useful Barcelona resources: